● Ecc 9:1 . . For I have taken

 ● Ecc 9:11b . . for time and chance overtake them all.

 There are no guarantees in life.
 It's a gamble.
 I know of a clerk in Costco who spent four years in college majoring in Sociology.
-There was plenty of demand for people with that kind of a degree when he entered college; but by the time he finished school, the demand had vanished and my graduate friend had to get a job as a fry cook in a Mongolian grill.
+There was plenty of demand for people with that kind of a degree when he entered college; but by the time he finished school, the demand had dwindled and my graduate friend had to get a job as a fry cook in a Mongolian grill.

 ● Ecc 9:12 . .
 And a man cannot even know his time.
 As fishes are enmeshed in a fatal net, and as birds are trapped in a snare, so men are caught at the time of calamity, when it comes upon them without warning.

-A machinist employed by the Corps of Engineers here in Portland Oregon where I once worked as a welder, volunteered to go and help out with the rescue and clean-up operation in New York after the World Trade Center was hit with airliners flown by Islamic extremists.
+A machinist employed by the Corps of Engineers here in Portland Oregon where I once worked as a welder, volunteered to go and help out with the rescue and clean-up operation in New York after the World Trade Center was hit with airliners hijacked by Islamic patriots.
 On return, he remarked how he was puzzled by parking structures near ground zero full of very expensive autos like BMW, Corvette, and Lexus that were covered with dirt day after day.
 He wondered why the people who owned those beautiful cars never washed them.

 Then he realized why.
 It was because those cars once belonged to commuters who worked in the Trade Center-- commuters who were caught by total surprise in the sudden destruction of not only their place of employment, but also of their very lives.
 Whatever they had planned for that day, was instantly canceled forever.
-The owners never dreamed that the miles they drove to work that day would be their very last.
+The owners never dreamed that the miles they drove to work that day would be their cars' very last.

 ● Ecc 9:13-16 . .This thing too I observed under the sun about wisdom, and it affected me profoundly.
 There was a little city, with few men in it; and to it came a great king, who surrounded it and built mighty siege works against it.
 Residing in the city was a poor wise man who might have saved it with his wisdom, but nobody thought of that poor man.
 So I observed: Wisdom is better than valor; but a poor man's wisdom is scorned, and his words are not heeded.